-He also recently finished working with the producers of the recent Off-Broadway musical, The ARK - both as an investor, and as Internet marketing director to develop an innovative marketing system to tap into a new audience base.
+In New York, he worked with producers of the Off-Broadway musical, The ARK – both as an investor, and as Internet marketing director to develop an innovative marketing system to tap into a new audience base.
 Along those lines, he was a recent guest lecturer at The Catholic University of America on the business of the arts and the future of arts & the Internet.

 Before that, he worked with Eric Schaeffer (artistic director of the Sondheim Celebration) on the Kennedy Center’s production of Sunday in the Park with George.
 Serving as an assistant to the director, he began a relationship that continued at Mr. Schaeffer’s Tony Award-winning Signature Theatre in the following season, where Chris served as Assistant Director on the highly-anticipated new production of 110 in the Shade (winner of two Helen Hayes awards and five nominations, including Outstanding Resident Musical – the same new version that appeared on Broadway starring Audra McDonald).
 By a twist of fate, Chris was also cast as a swing in the production and performed alongside Matt Bogart, Jacqueline Piro and others to close out the musical.

 Chris has opened Virginia Tech’s main stage theatre season as director of the musical Cole.
-Continuing a new collaboration between the theatre and music departments, he created an ensemble of triple-threat artists within a few short weeks.
 Offered a guest artist position before graduation, Chris holds the distinction of being the first Virginia Tech graduate invited back as a director.
 Opening shortly after 9/11, this timely production celebrated New York, America and true patriotism, and received rave reviews in both The Roanoke Times and The Collegiate Times as well as local radio stations.

 Prior to his work on Cole, he directed and musically directed the Virginia premier of the Off-Broadway musical Little By Little.
 Playing to sold out, enthusiastic houses, this show brought a rebirth of musical theater workshop productions to Virginia Tech.
 Believing no theater — musical or otherwise — consists of “fluff”, he also directed a chilling production of That Midnight Rodeo in southwest Virginia.